awhicks/CS-3704-S23/_lectures/lect15.md

 # Today in class

-* We'll briefly discuss the CATME survey results
+* We'll briefly discuss
+  - the CATME survey results
+  - Heroku concurrent build limit
 * Then: standup on team02
 * Then: work on team02